 Yukatabune – Traditional Houseboat

-That’s my view from my room at Intercontinental Yokahama Grand.
 One of the best views from a hotel room I’ve ever had, courtesy of Intercontinental Yokahama Grand. <3

 Little did I know that the pier right below would be where we would depart from to have dinner on a traditional houseboat!
 A yakatabune is a Japanese-style wooden tour boat on which one can host a party while sailing down a river.
 We were served traditional Japanese cuisine, with fresh seafood caught in the morning and a great variety of freshly fried tempura dishes.